tremor-rs/tremor-www/docs/reference/connectors/cb.md

 :::info

 This connector is not intended for production use, but for testing the Tremor runtime itself.
+To enable it pass `--debug-connectors` to tremor.

 :::